MINIMIZE PRODUCT RETURNS – 10 WAYS TO FEWER RETURNS

 Issue 1: The Wrong Item Ordered

-Ordering the wrong item is one of the most frequent reasons for Returns.
+Ordering the wrong item is one of the most frequent reasons for returns.
 People are in a hurry.
-Sometimes they “fat-finger” the wrong color, size, or quantity.
+Sometimes, they “fat finger” the wrong color, size, or quantity.
 This mistake is going to happen.
-The question is how do you minimize it?
+The question is, how do you minimize it?

 Issue 2: Product Description Not Accurate